List of Twin Spica episodes

 NHK announced a live-action Twin Spica adaptation on March 30, 2009, produced in cooperation with the Japan Aerospace Exploration Agency, the country's national aerospace agency.
 Sixteen-year-old actress Nanami Sakuraba was cast for the role of Asumi Kamogawa.
 Filming for the series began on April 2, and it was scheduled to air on June 11 but was eventually postponed by one week until June 18.
 The series aired weekly on NHK General TV and NHK BS Hi-Vision until its conclusion on July 30.
-Screenplay for the series was written by Shūko Arai and Daigo Matsui.
+The screenplay for the series was written by Shūko Arai and Daigo Matsui.
 While writing the script, Arai found himself encouraged by the characters who must overcome various struggles in order to achieve their dreams.
 He also specified hopes and dreams as central themes in the story.
 Among the changes made in this adaptation is the removal of Lion-san as a central character.
 Alternative rock band Orange Range's 2009 single "Hitomi no Saki ni" (瞳の先に) was used as the ending theme.

 The anime adaptation was released in both VHS and DVD formats by King Records.
 Both were released in five compilation volumes containing four episodes each.
 A special DVD collection containing the five flashback episodes—episodes 1, 5, 9, 12, and 16—from the anime was released on May 26, 2004, and a five-disc DVD box set was released on July 22, 2004.
 A three-disc DVD compilation box set of the live-action adaptation will be released by Geneon Universal Entertainment on December 23, 2009.